jeffrey-chase/Gross_Domestic_Happiness/README.md

 - Footer with author info and links
 - Make rendering change width when window is resized
 - Responsive layout (phone?)
+- Dropdown userguide in the header explaining interactive elements

 #### Map TODO